 The governor of North Kivu called aid agencies together in mid-March and expressed concerns about them importing cases, emphasising the risk to refugee populations and the internally displaced.
 Going forward, there is concern about border closures as NGOs frequently use roads through Burundi and Rwanda as supply routes.

 On the plus side, there have been discussions about using resources from Congo’s Ebola response to tackle COVID-19.
 Responders had been looking at ways to shut down Ebola treatment and transit centres, for example, but the process has been suspended while they investigate whether the centres could be used for COVID-19.
 Some NGOs are also seeking to integrate COVID-19 messaging into their current Ebola prevention programmes.

 Horn of Africa: Locusts and ethics

-Travel restrictions, staff downsizing, and worries over duty of care (there are no medevac guarantees), make responding to “a sudden-onset emergency a real concern”, a senior aid official, who asked not to be named so they could speak freely, told TNH.
+Travel restrictions, staff downsizing, and worries over duty of care (there are no medevac guarantees), make responding to “a sudden-onset emergency a real concern”, a senior aid official told TNH.